chan-yeong0519/NAW-SV/README.md

 Please cite this paper if you make use of the code.
 '''
-Will be added after the proceeding.
+Will be added after proceeding.
 '''